e-marchand/CEF4DSettings/README.md

 CEFParameters.CEFParameters.me.setParameters($parameters)
 ```

-> ⚠️ after editing, we need to restart the 4D app
+> ⚠️ After editing, you need to restart the 4D app for changes to take effect

 ## Links